 - Wipe out any burnt bits and add 2 Tbsp of the butter to the pan.
 Saute the garlic and the shallots for about 5 minutes, stirring often and being careful not to let the garlic burn.
 Add the mushrooms to the pan and saute for another 5 minutes, stirring often, until they start to shrink and brown.

 - Add the wine to the pan and turn up the heat and let it reduce down a bit.

 - Add the cream to the pan and mix well.
-Season to taste with salt and pepper and finish the sauce by stirring in the last bit of butter.
+Add the sprigs of thyme and season to taste with salt and pepper.
+Finish the sauce by stirring in the last bit of butter.

 - Nestle the chicken thighs back into the pan, spooning the sauce over them a bit as well.

-- Bake the thighs for about 20 minutes, or until cooked through.
+- Bake the thighs for about 20 to 30 minutes, or until cooked through.
+Remove the thyme sprigs.

-- Serve hot with a sprinkle of fresh parsley.
+- Serve hot with a sprinkle of fresh parsley and/or thyme